Overview

 - How do I apply for an individual artist grant?

-Joan Mitchell Foundation grants for individual artists are only awarded through nomination.
+Joan Mitchell Foundation grants for individual artists are only awarded through nomination, including the Painters & Sculptors Grant and the Emerging Artist Grant.
 We do not have an open application process.
+For further information on why we use a nomination process, please read our expanded thoughts here.

-- Is it possible to receive information on the Foundation’s nominators for the Painters and Sculptors Program?
+- Is it possible to receive information on the Foundation’s nominators for the Painters & Sculptors Program or the Emerging Artist Program?

 The Foundation’s nominators are kept confidential.

-- Can I nominate an artist for your Painters and Sculptors grant program?
+- Can I nominate an artist for your Painters & Sculptors Grant Program or Emerging Artist Grant Program?

 The Foundation cannot accept unsolicited nominations.
-Our Board invites nominators from across the country each year to participate in our Painters and Sculptors Grant Program.
+The Foundation invites nominators from across the country each year to participate anonymously in our grant program nominations.

 - How can I apply for an Emergency Grant?